Yandex Cloud

 You can get the cluster name with the list of clusters in the folder.

-1. Open the current Terraform configuration file that defines your infrastructure.
+1. Open the current Terraform configuration file describing your infrastructure.

-2. Locate the user's yandex_mdb_mysql_user resource.
+2. Locate the yandex_mdb_mysql_user resource for the user in question.

 resource "yandex_mdb_mysql_user" "<username>" {